Muse of ‘The White Lotus’ and ‘Baywatch’, Alexandra Daddario shares nudes in hotel pool | celebrities

-Actress Alexandra Daddario surprised her fans on social media by sharing an album on Instagram with two nudes starring her in a hotel pool.
+Actress Alexandra Daddario surprised her fans on social networks by sharing on Instagram an album with two nudes starring her in a hotel pool.
 The 36-year-old artist did not reveal where the images were taken, but she said in the caption of the post that she is on vacation.
 The flora around the private pool suggests that the celebrity is in some tropical paradise.

 Actress Alexandra Daddario — Photo: Instagram